How to Help Kids Talk About Learning Disabilities

 How to help kids open up

 When you’re a kid who’s struggling to stay afloat, drawing attention to yourself can feel scary.
-If your child is reluctant to open up about her learning needs, doing a little groundwork at home can help get the conversation started.
+If your child is reluctant to open up about their learning needs, doing a little groundwork at home can help get the conversation started.

 - Assess readiness: Some kids, especially younger ones, might not be ready to speak up, and that’s okay!
 You can model good advocacy skills by talking with your child (and letting her see you talk to others) about learning differences frankly and comfortably.